awilliams-atx/Tron/README.md

 ##### `Game#moveCycles`

-* Store the cycle's position in an ivar object `trails` before moving it.
+* Store the cycle's position in an ivar object `trails` after moving it.
   * `trails` has coordinate keys and color values.

 ##### `Game#draw`